GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

       to Mean Sea Level of the Australian intertidal zone.

       For more information, see `NIDEM. <https://www.dea.ga.gov.au/products/dea-intertidal-elevation>`_

+   Near Infrared
    NIR
-      Near Infrared, referring to particular bands used to collect Earth observation data.
-0.7 - 0.9 micrometers.
+      Radiation just beyond the visible light spectrum.
+In Landsat and Sentinel 2 Earth observation satellites, it refers to radiation between 0.7 - 0.9 micrometers.

+   Near-real time
    NRT
-     Near-real time.
-NRT data is a less refined/calibrated dataset, which is available much sooner after satellite acquisition than standard ARD data.
+      NRT data is a less refined/calibrated dataset, which is available much sooner after satellite acquisition than standard :term:`ARD` data.

+      For more information, see `DEA dataset maturity. <https://docs.dea.ga.gov.au/reference/dataset_maturity_guide.html>`_

+   Open Data Cube
    ODC
-   Open Data Cube
-      The `Open Data Cube <https://www.opendatacube.org>`_ is an international open-source project developing the software used by Digital Earth Australia.
+      An open source geospatial data management and analysis software project.
+It is a global initiative to increase the value and use of satellite data by providing users with access to free and open data management technologies and analysis platforms.

+      At its core, ODC is a set of Python libraries and a :term:`PostgreSQL` database that allows you to work with geospatial raster data.

+      For more information, see `Open Data Cube. <https://www.opendatacube.org>`_

+   Operational Land Imager
+   OLI
+      The Operational Land Imager is carried by the Landsat 8 satellite.
+It measures in the visible, near infrared (:term:`NIR`), and short wave infrared (:term:`SWIR`) portions of the spectrum.
+Its images have 15-meter (49 ft.) :term:`panchromatic` and 30-meter multi-spectral spatial resolutions along a 185 km (115 miles) wide swath.

+      For more information, see `Landsat 8. <https://landsat.gsfc.nasa.gov/satellites/landsat-8/>`_

+   Operational Land Imager 2
+   OLI2
+      The OLI-2 instrument is carried by the Landsat 9 satellite.
+It provides visible and near infrared / shortwave infrared (VNIR/:term:`SWIR`) imagery consistent with previous Landsat spectral, spatial, radiometric and geometric qualities.

+      The OLI-2 instrument includes an optical telescope, Focal Plane Array / Focal Plane Electronics, calibration hardware, and instrument support electronics.
+OLI-2 provides data for nine spectral bands with a maximum ground sampling distance (GSD), both in-track and cross track, of 30 m (98 ft) for all bands except the panchromatic band, which has a 15 m (49 ft) GSD.

+      For more information, see `Landsat 9 instruments. <https://landsat.gsfc.nasa.gov/satellites/landsat-9/landsat-9-instruments/>`_

+   Panchromatic
+      Sensitive to many wavelengths of light.

+   Pixel
+      The minimum size area on the ground detectable by a remote sensing device.
+The size varies depending on the type of sensor.

+   Pixel quality
+   PQ
+     A categorical assessment of the quality of an observation at the pixel level.

+   Polar orbit
+      An orbit with an orbital inclination of near 90 degrees where the satellite ground track will cross both polar regions once during each orbit.
+The term describes the near-polar orbits of a spacecraft.

    PostgreSQL
-      The high performance database engine used as an index of Datasets by the Data Cube.
-It is both a relational and document database, and the Data Cube schema makes use of both of these capabilities.
+      Also known as Postgres, it is an open source object-relational database management system with an emphasis on extensibility and standards compliance.
+It is a high performance database engine used as both a relational and document database by the :term:`Open Data Cube`.

+   Process
+      The generation of some form of output as the result of a set of actions, which may include sub-processes.

    Product
       A categorical term applied to describe the output from a process.
 Typically, a product has an associated product definition which contains the product description and specification.

-   PQ
-     Pixel quality

    Python
-      `Python <https://www.python.org/>`_ is the programming language used to develop the Open Data Cube and most of Digital Earth Australia.
+      The programming language used to develop the :term:`Open Data Cube` and most of :term:`Digital Earth Australia`.
 It is an easy to use language, which also provides simple access to high performance processing capabilities.

-   SAR
-      Synthetic Aperture Radar

-   Sentinel
-      A program of satellites from ESA that collect publicly available Earth observation data.
-The program includes the medium resolution Sentinel-2 mission, and the Sentinel-1 SAR mission.
+      For more information, see `Python. <https://www.python.org/>`_

+   Radiance
+      The amount of light directly detected by remote sensing instruments.

+   Radiometer
+       A device that detects and measures electromagnetic radiation.

+   Radiometric
+      Relating to, using, or measured by a :term:`radiometer`.
+The measurement of radiation.

+   Raster data
+      An abstraction of the real world where spatial data is expressed as a matrix of cells or :term:`pixel`s, with spatial position implicit in the ordering of the pixels.
+With the raster data model, spatial data is not continuous but divided into discrete units.
+This makes raster data particularly suitable for certain types of spatial operations (e.g. overlays or area calculations).
+Unlike :term:`vector data`, there are no implicit topological relationships.

+   Raw data
+      Numerical values representing the direct observations output by a measuring instrument.
+The values are transmitted as a bit stream in the order they were obtained.

+   Real time
+      The time in which reporting on events or recording of events is simultaneous with the events.
+For example, the real time of a satellite is the time in which it simultaneously reports its environment as it encounters it.

+   Reflectance
+      The measure of the proportion of light or other radiation striking a surface which is reflected off it.

+   Relative azimuth (degrees)
+      The relative :term:`azimuth` angle between the sun and view directions.

+   Relative slope (degrees)
+      The relative :term:`azimuth` angle between the incident and exiting directions in the slope geometry.

+   Remote sensing
+      The measurement or acquisition of information about some property of an object or phenomenon, by a recording device that is not in physical or intimate contact with the object or phenomenon under study.

+   Resampling
+      Modifying the geometry of an image, which may be from either a remotely sensed or map data source.
+      This process usually involves rectification and/or registration.

+   Resolution
+      A measure of the amount of detail that can be seen in an image; i.e. the size of the smallest object recognisable using the detector.

+      In remotely sensed imagery, resolution is significant in four measurement dimensions: spectral, spatial, radiometric and temporal.

+   Satellite azimuth (degrees)
+      The angle of the satellite’s position from true north; i.e. the angle between true north and a vertical circle passing through the satellite and the point being imaged on Earth.

+   Satellite view or satellite zenith (degrees)
+      The angle between the zenith and the satellite.

+   Saturation
+      The intensity of a colour.
+A highly saturated colour is vivid and brilliant.
+To dull a colour and decrease its saturation, add small amounts of its complement, making it closer to grey.

+   Scene
+      A defined portion of the continuous strips of data collected by satellites.
+Satellite data is broken up into scenes for ease in handling and cataloguing.

+   Secure Shell
    SSH
       SSH or Secure Shell is a means to access remote computers using a text based terminal interface.
 It comes build in with Linux, but requires additional software to use it from Windows computers.

+   Sentinel
+      A program of satellites from Europe that collect publicly available Earth observation data.
+Each satellite has a different purpose or capability, and together, they address six thematic areas: land, marine, atmosphere, climate change, emergency management and security.

+      For more information, see `Copernicus: Discover our satellites. <https://www.copernicus.eu/en/about-copernicus/infrastructure-overview/discover-our-satellites>`_

 SWIR
+   Synthetic Aperture Radar
+   SAR
+      Synthetic Aperture Radar

    Telemetry
       The science and technology of automatic measurement and transmission of data by wire,